Lissy93/domain-locker/.github/README.md

 ### Features

+- 👁️ Total visibility of all your domains and upcoming expirations
 - 📡 Auto-fetched data: SSL certs, hosts, registrars, IPs, subdomains, DNS, etc
 - 🔬 View detailed metrics and analysis for each domain
 - 📊 Visual analytics and breakdowns and trends across your portfolio